 When I first tested thin-and-light Max-Q gaming laptops last year, I had a clear favorite: Gigabyte's Aero 15X-BK4.
 All the Max-Q laptops I tested scored within a few percentage points of each other benchmarks-wise, but the Aero 15X stood apart thanks to its 5mm-thin bezel, which allowed for a 15.6-inch screen to fit in a 14-inch chassis.
 This smaller frame made a world of difference when it came to the quality that thin-and-light laptops value most: portability.

 This year, Gigabyte has updated and upgraded the Aero 15X, officially called the Aero 15X v8-BK4, with several key features—most notably Intel's new mobile Coffee Lake CPU, the Core i7-8750H.
 This new CPU, which will be the backbone of most gaming laptops this year, marks a huge CPU performance increase over the previous generation, mainly due to moving from four to six cores.
+These improvements make it one of the best gaming laptops you can buy.

 The i7-8750H's additional cores show front and center in CPU-intensive benchmarks like CineBench R15, returning scores of 1199 and 177 on the multi-core test and single-core test, respectively, up from 750 and 164 on the i7-7700HQ in last year's Aero 15X.
 PCMark 10 Express and 3D Mark Fire Strike both benefited from the additional computing power as well, increasing their scores by about 400 points each to 4639 and 12784, respectively.